 Blood Chemistry Tests.
-Abnormal levels of certain chemicals may indicate that an organ is not working properly or may be caused by cancer or other health conditions.
+Abnormal levels of certain chemicals may indicate that an organ is not working properly or they may be caused by cancer or other health conditions.
 Tests are done to measure the levels of the following substances in the blood:

 - Blood urea nitrogen (BUN) is a waste product made by the liver that is filtered out of the blood and into the urine.
 This level must be monitored carefully in myeloma patients, since too much urea in the blood causes increased risk for developing kidney disease.
-A high BUN level may be a sign of kidney damage. - Creatinine is a waste product from muscles that is also filtered out of the blood and into urine by the kidneys.
-A high creatinine level may be a sign of kidney damage. - O Glomerular filtration rate (GFR) is a test that calculates kidney function. - Albumin is the main protein of blood plasma.
-A low level of this protein may be a sign of advanced myeloma, or indicate the presence of amyloidosis, malnutrition or chronic disease and inflammation. - Beta 2 (β2)-microglobulin is a small protein made by many types of cells, especially B cells.
-A high level of β2-microglobulin may be a sign of a high number of myeloma cells.
-The levels of this protein and albumin are significant and will be considered when staging myeloma.
-The higher the number, the more likelihood of shorter survival.
-Kidney dysfunction can also be responsible for its elevation. - Lactate dehydrogenase (LDH) is a protein made by many different types of cells, including myeloma cells.
+A high BUN level may be a sign of kidney damage. - A blood test is done to measure the level of calcium in the blood.
+Bone destruction causes calcium to leave the bones and enter the blood, where it may reach an elevated level.
+This can damage many organs, including the brain, nerves, muscles, gut and kidneys. - Creatinine is a waste product from muscles that is also filtered out of the blood and into urine by the kidneys.
+A high creatinine level may be a sign of kidney damage. - O Glomerular filtration rate (GFR) is a test that calculates kidney function. - Albumin is the main protein in blood plasma.
+A low level of this protein may be a sign of advanced myeloma, or indicate the presence of amyloidosis, malnutrition or chronic disease and inflammation. - Total protein level is a measure of all the proteins in the blood, including the myeloma proteins.
+The level is often elevated on diagnosis and may go down with treatment, though it is not as specific as the SPEP to measure the myeloma proteins. - O Beta 2 (β_2)-microglobulin is a small protein made by many types of cells, especially B cells.
+A high level of β_2 -microglobulin may be a sign of a high number of myeloma cells.
+The levels of this protein and albumin are

+- significant and will be considered when staging myeloma.
+The higher the number, the more likelihood of shorter survival. - Lactate dehydrogenase (LDH) is a protein made by many different types of cells, including myeloma cells.
 A high LDH level may be an indication of advanced myeloma.
-This finding is also used in staging of myeloma.
+This finding is also used in staging myeloma. - Electrolytes such as sodium, calcium, potassium, and chloride are minerals needed for healthy organ function.
+When there is kidney damage, there may be abnormal levels of these chemicals. - Uric acid is a chemical released when malignant cells die.
+Very high levels of uric acid in the blood can cause damage to the kidneys and other organs. - Liver function tests measure the level of certain proteins and enzymes in the blood.
+Abnormal levels may indicate liver disease or damage.